 - The 2010 Themed Conference, Religion, Mysticism and Heresy in Italian Culture, was held at the Palazzo Pesaro Papafava, Venice, 16-17 April 2010.
 The programme is available for download in PDF format.

 - The 2008 Themed Conference, Transmissions and Transformations of Italian Culture, took place at the Institute for Germanic and Romance Studies, University of London, on 25-26 April 2008.
 The programme and abstracts are available for download in PDF format.

-The form for the registering of interest in holding the Themed Conference is available on the SIS website at: http://italianstudies.org.uk/forms-and-logo/ (‘conference host application form’).
-Please complete the form as fully as possible, bearing in mind that not all questions will be relevant to the Themed Conference (the form covers both this and the Biennial) and return to Gigliola Sulis, as Hon.
-Secretary at firstname.lastname@example.org.
-The deadline for applications is normally 15th August.
-A final decision will be made at our next Executive Committee meeting in September and an announcement will be made by the end of the month.
+The form for the registering of interest in holding the Biennial Conference is available on the SIS website at: http://italianstudies.org.uk/forms-and-logo/ (‘conference host application form’).
+Please complete the form as fully as possible, bearing in mind that not all questions will be relevant to the Biennial Conference (the form covers both this and the Themed Conference) and return to Gigliola Sulis, as Hon.
+Secretary at email@example.com.
+The deadline for applications for the 2019 Biennial conference will be announced here shortly.

 The Society holds an annual Postgraduate Colloquium.
 See this page for further details.